BioconductorBoards/CABWorkingGroups/minimum_requirements_for_events.md

 ## Host Checklist (BioC)

 - [ ] Ensure all participants have access to read and accept [the code of conduct](http://bioconductor.org/about/code-of-conduct/).
 Have a mechanism in place to report and address CoC issues.
+Note that you are encouraged to provide a translation of the code of conduct into relevant languages to the conference as well as receive incident reports specified languages other than English.
+However, the English version of the code of conduct supersedes in case of dispute.
 - [ ] Website for the event
 - [ ]  Promote diversity and inclusion, including ensure gender balance of invited speakers
 - [ ] Sharing of materials eg slides or recording video of the event and sharing the video using [the Bioconductor YouTube channel](https://www.youtube.com/user/bioconductor)